paulveillard/cybersecurity-vulnerabilities/README.md

 ### What can cause a Software Vulnerability?

 ### How can we deal with a Software Vulnerability?
+**The best way to deal with a software vulnerability is to prevent it from happening in the first place.
+Software developers need to learn secure coding practices, and automatic security testing must be built into the entire software development process.

+Makers are responsible to continually monitor for publications of new vulnerabilities that affect software they sold.
+Once such a vulnerability is discovered they must patch it as quickly as possible and send an update to the users.

+End users have the responsibility of keeping their systems up-to-date, especially with installing security-related software patches.

 ### Examples of Software Vulnerabilities